Omicron Covid variants ‘evolving to target lungs and beat immunity’ as UK cases surge

-Scientists fear the sub-variant may similar to the more deadly alpha and delta variants
+Scientists fear the sub-variants may be similar to the more deadly Alpha and Delta variants

 The latest sub-variants of Omicron may have evolved to target the lung, prompting fears the next wave of the Covid could be starting.